 It's easy to see the origin of bleeding heart's common name when you get a look at its heart-shape pink or white blooms with a protruding tip at the base of the heart.
-They grow best in partial to full shade in moist, well-drained soil.
-Some types bloom only in spring and others bloom spring, summer, and fall, provided temperatures aren't too high.
+To grow bleeding heart, plant them in partial to full shade in moist, well-drained soil.
+Some types of bleeding heart bloom only in spring and others bloom spring, summer, and fall, provided temperatures aren't too high.

 more varieties for Bleeding heart

 Dicentra eximia has deeply cut, blue-green foliage and pink blooms rising to 1 foot tall.
 It reblooms through summer and fall as long as temperatures are not excessively hot.
 It is native to the Eastern U.S. Zones 4-8

 Dicentra spectabilis 'Gold Heart' offers a dramatic color combination.
 It pairs chartreuse foliage with pink blooms to stunning effect.
 Zones 3-9

 Dicentra 'King of Hearts' produces a mound of blue-green foliage 6-8 inches tall and masses of pink blooms in spring and again in late summer and fall.
 Zones 4-8